 Curriculum Lead – Miss S Harrison MA

-Millpool Centre – Miss H Stanton BA and Mrs E Davies BA
+Millpool – Miss H Stanton BA and Mrs E Davies BA (p/t)

 COBS’s Art and Design curriculum inspires students to be creative.
-Students will study a range of topics, exploring different materials and learning how to use a variety of techniques including; drawing, painting, 3D sculpture, printmaking, textiles, graphic design and photography.
+Students will study a range of topics, exploring different materials and learning how to use a variety of new skills including; drawing, painting, 3D sculpture (including ceramics), printmaking, textiles, graphic design and photography.

 Every half term KS3 will complete a themed project designed to allow students to make independent decisions, develop creative thinking and develop work which is meaningful to them.
 Pupils will reflect on the work of a wide range of artists and designers, gaining a good knowledge and understanding of the techniques and subject matter used, whilst feeling confident to form their own opinions.
 Assessment will be tailored to each project.

 By year 9, pupils will have the chance of gaining a Bronze Arts Award Ofqual Level 1 qualification in The Arts.
 Lessons are planned to encourage progress across all abilities with a range of choices and variety of outcomes following the National Curriculum.

-Understanding the full potential of a successful career in the creative arts sector will be embedded within the Art and Design curriculum delivery.
-Each year group will be given the opportunity to attend a trip linked with one of their projects in order to enhance their research opportunities and to gather responses linked to their project with a focus on direct observation.
+Understanding the full potential of a successful career in the creative arts sector, is embedded within the Art and Design curriculum delivery.
+Each year group will be given the opportunity to attend at least one trip linked with one of their projects in order to enhance their research opportunities and to gather responses linked to their project with a focus on direct observation.

-We follow the GCSE OCR exam board specification which involves completing one portfolio of coursework, starting in year 10, and an exam portfolio from January in Year 11.
+We follow the GCSE OCR and AQA exam board specifications which involves completing one portfolio of coursework, starting in year 10, and an exam portfolio from January in Year 11.
 These sketchbooks will be graded 1 to 9.
-The final practical exam, where you will have the choice of one of five starting points, externally set, will run over two days, in your art room.
+The final practical exam, where you will have the choice of one of five externally set starting points e.g. ‘Confectionary’, will run over two days, in your child’s art room.
 Coursework and the externally set exam, has a 60/40 weighting.
 All your work will be marked on the following four OCR Assessment Objectives;

 AO1 - DEVELOP - Recording and developing Ideas, investigation and observations of sources